3D-Prover: Diversity Driven Theorem Proving With Determinantal Point Processes: Pass@k

-\subsection{Pass@k}
+\section{Pass@k}

-Table~\ref{pass4_test} shows the Pass@4 results for miniF2F-test, which is the number of proofs found at least once over four attempts.
+Table~\ref{pass4_test} summarises the Pass@4 results for ReProver over miniF2F-test, which is the number of proofs found at least once over four attempts, with Table~\ref{passk_test} showing the Pass@$k$ up to $k=4$.
 We compare \sysname{} to the Random baseline, taking the same four runs from Table~\ref{pass1_test}, where $\lambda_s = \lambda_\tau = 0$, $\theta = 1$.
 With Top-$K$ being deterministic, the Pass@$k$ rate is the same as the Pass@1 rate.
 Given several attempts, $K=16$ appears to provide a good tradeoff between breadth and depth, performing the best overall. \sysname{} maintains a large improvement for $K=8$, with a modest improvement for $K=16$.

-As discussed by~\cite{chen_evaluating_2021}, the Pass@$k$ metric favours exploratory approaches as $k$ increases, at the cost of lower performance for smaller $k$.
+As discussed by~\citet{chen_evaluating_2021}, the Pass@$k$ metric favours exploratory approaches as $k$ increases, at the cost of lower performance for smaller $k$.
 This is because, over many attempts, a highly exploratory approach is more likely to find at least one proof of a given goal, even though it may find fewer proofs in a single attempt than a more exploitative approach.
-Further discussion in~\cite{lample_hypertree_2022} finds that randomly sampling search parameters also improves Pass@$k$.
+Further discussion in~\citet{lample_hypertree_2022} finds that randomly sampling search parameters also improves Pass@$k$.
 With Pass@$k$ being expensive to estimate, we fix our parameters over the four runs to give a more accurate estimate of Pass@1.
-Given this, a large scale experiment sampling these hyperparameters could lead to improved Pass@k results, as~\cite{lample_hypertree_2022} show for their HTPS approach.
+Given this, a large scale experiment sampling these hyperparameters could lead to improved Pass@k results, as~\citet{lample_hypertree_2022} show for their HTPS approach.

-\subsection{Proof success rate over hyperparameters}
+\section{Proof success rate over hyperparameters}